xiaohang007/SLICES/README.md

 python 1_ini.py # wait for jobs to finish (using qstat to check) python 2_collect_grid_new.py
 ```
-**Reproduction of Table S1:** the table below illustrates the correspondence between the data in "results_collection_matchcheck3.csv" and the match rates of SLI2Cry for the filtered QMOF-21-40 dataset (339 MOFs) presented in Table S1.
+<span style="color:blue; font-weight:bold;">Reproduction of Table S1:</span> the table below illustrates the correspondence between the data in "results_collection_matchcheck3.csv" and the match rates of SLI2Cry for the filtered QMOF-21-40 dataset (339 MOFs) presented in Table S1.
 <font size="2">
 | Setting         | Filtered QMOF-21-40  |
 |-----------------|-----------------|